Review of Robot Carnival (1987)

 The only common element is robots.

 Feature-length anthology of 9 short films (two connected), most of which have no dialogue.
 Progressive animation.

 The music is the best part of this very uneven collection.
-The good segments are Opening (“Coming Soon”), Closing (“See You Again”, both by Ōtomo Katsuhiro), the Meiji mecha battle, and the arty and lyrical “Cloud”.
+The good segments are Opening (“Coming Soon”), Closing (“See You Again”, both by Ōtomo Katsuhiro), the Meiji mecha battle, and the arty and lyrical “Cloud”, which resembles “Rain” (1929).
 The rest hover somewhere around the mark of pointlessness, but there’s an underlying appeal stemming from the very contemporary ludicrousness of making robots mean anything and everything.
 Some interesting techniques are applied, including single-shaded rotoscoping.